-Every spring since 2000, a group of San Francisco’s most passionate art collectors have opened their homes to share their exceptional collections with the public, and raise awareness for Enterprise for Youth at the same time.
+Every spring since 2000, a group of San Francisco’s most passionate art collectors have opened their homes to share their exceptional collections with the public while raising awareness for Enterprise for Youth.
 From connoisseurs to cool hunters, every host is a vibrant part of the fabric of the Bay Area’s visual art community.

 Each collection is notable for its thoughtful and selective curation.
-Seeing these exquisite objects in person is only part of the experience; hearing the collectors’ personal stories of the relationships they developed with the artists, gallerists and curators along the way brings the work to life.
+Seeing these exquisite objects in person is only a part of the experience; hearing personal stories from the collectors on how they found these pieces, and the relationships they developed with the artists, gallerists and curators who brought these works to them, brings the collections to life.